 Ofgem have set a price cap to protect home energy users from being charged very expensive rates.
 Also if a business or home opted for a fixed-rate energy tariff, they will be protected for any fluctuation in wholesale electricity prices.

 However, the longer answer is that it depends on what type of customer you are.
 If you have a half hourly electricity meter or a daily gas meter, you’re likely already on some form of variable rate tariff.

 Same goes for anyone not on a fixed term, fixed price contract.

-The bottom line is that if you have a variable rate contract you should see your bills decrease, but just keep in mind wholesale electricity and gas prices are only one part of your bill.
+Depending on current wholesale electricity prices, switching from a variable to a fixed tariff should offer savings on your energy bills in most cases.
+However, keep in mind wholesale electricity prices are only one part of your bill.
 Other costs are likely to increase, offsetting some of the savings.

 How do I avoid price fluctuation?

 Depending on your energy usage, you may be able to qualify for a fixed price.
 A fixed term tariff is one of the best ways to avoid fluctuations in wholesale electricity prices.
 This will depend on supply and demand, so it is also important to determine the best time to switch supplier to secure great electricity prices.
 Wholesale electricity prices never stay the same and the energy market is volatile.